 Hawks' Taurean Prince: Upgraded to probable

-Prince (ankle) has been upgraded to probable for Sunday's game against Milwaukee.
+Prince (illness) has been upgraded to probable for Tuesday's game against the Thunder.

-Prince has been out since Dec.
-5 with an ankle injury, but it looks as though he's set to return Sunday in what could be a limited capacity.
-The Baylor product had been seeing 25-30 minutes as the starter at small forward before the injury, so at some point he'll likely reclaim that role, which would push Deandre' Bembry back to the bench.
+Prince popped up on the injury report for Tuesday's game after coming down with the flu, but it looks like he has put the bug behind him.
+Look for Prince to be in the lineup Tuesday for what will be his second game back since making his return from an ankle injury.

 More News